 Sauteed Asparagus and Mushrooms is a versatile side dish that is perfect for both spring and fall menus.
-It pairs well with so many entrees and is packed with nutrition.
+The simple asparagus recipe pairs well with so many entrees and is packed with nutrition.

-The recipe is simple.
+This asparagus sauté is quite simple to prepare.
 Diagonally sliced or hand snapped asparagus spears are sauteed with sliced fresh mushrooms in olive oil.
 White button mushrooms or baby bella (crimini) mushrooms work great in the recipe.
 Garlic, a little thyme, sea salt and pepper are all that is needed for seasoning.

 Keto Side Dish

-I love this as a keto side dish, as it is relatively low in carbs and asparagus is terrific for detoxifying your system and maintaining alkalinity.
-Including foods like this or my braised broccoli rabe recipe in your keto diet plan will help you avoid the keto flu.
+I love this as a keto side dish, at just 3 net carbs, it is relatively low on the glycemic index.
+Asparagus is also terrific for detoxifying your system.
+Including foods like this, or my braised broccoli rabe recipe in your keto diet plan will help you avoid the keto flu.
 It is also a great side dish to pair with a simple cauliflower rice.

-Of course the recipe will fit in equally as well in diets such as Weight Watchers or the Mediterranean diet.
+Of course, the easy sautéed asparagus recipe will fit in equally as well in diets such as Weight Watchers or the Mediterranean diet.

 Other ways to cook asparagus